 Q1: How do students respond to real and pseudo mathematical concepts?

-Although students’ response varies to each of the 16 mathematics familiarity questions, there are general trends about how students responded to real versus pseudo mathematical concepts.
+Although students’ responses to each of the 16 mathematics familiarity questions varied, some general trends can be seen in their responses to the real versus pseudo mathematical concepts.
 Figure 1 illustrates students’ reported familiarity level with an example real concept, “exponential function” to the left, and with an example pseudo concept, “proper number” to the right.

 Across the 64 PISA participating education systems, the percentage of students who reported that they had never heard of the real concept “exponential function” ranged from 8% in Chinese Taipei to 80% in Tunisia.
-In the United States, 14% of the students fall into this category.
+In the United States, 14% of students fell into this category.

-When presented with the made-up item, “proper number”, it would be expected that the majority of the students would report “never heard of it”.
-This is the case in 5 education systems where more than half of the students reported this way: Iceland (73%), Spain (65%), Korea (63%), and Chinese Taipei (61%), and Hong Kong – China (55%).
-However, in the remaining education systems, the percentage of students who reported “never heard of it” ranged from 48% in Sweden to 3% in Albania.
-In the United States, 15% of the students reported that they have never heard of the pseudo concept.
+When presented with the made-up item, “proper number,” it would be expected that the majority of students would report “never heard of it.”
+However, more than half of the students reported this in only 5 education systems: Iceland (73%), Spain (65%), Korea (63%), Chinese Taipei (61%), and Hong Kong – China (55%).
+In the remaining education systems, the percentage of students who reported “never heard of it” ranged from 48% in Sweden to 3% in Albania.
+In the United States, 15% of students reported that they have never heard of the pseudo concept.
 In other words, 85% of them overstated what they know.
-These patterns are similar for other pseudo items not displayed.
+Similar patterns were found for the pseudo items not displayed.

-This is a clear indication of the existence of the over-claiming response style among PISA participating students.
+These findings are a clear indication of the existence of the overclaiming response style common among PISA participating students.
 Given that students tend to over claim with varying degrees across education systems, interpreting students’ familiarity with real mathematical concepts without any adjustment would be misleading.

-Q2: Could over-claiming be adjusted?
+Q2: Can overclaiming be adjusted?

-Across the 64 education systems, on average, students indicated a 3.4 unadjusted familiarity rating for the real mathematics concepts (REAL_MEAN) and a 2.3 familiarly rating for the pseudo concepts (PSEUDO_MEAN).
-The average mathematics performance for these 64 education systems are 474 out of 1000.
+Across the 64 education systems, on average, students had an unadjusted familiarity rating of 3.4 for the real mathematics concepts (REAL_MEAN) and a familiarity rating of 2.3 for the pseudo concepts (PSEUDO_MEAN).
+The average mathematics performance for these 64 education systems was 474 out of 1,000.

-Table 1 reveals that, on average, the within-education-system correlations between the unadjusted familiarity ratings and math achievement are r = 0.46, which range from -0.01 in Albania (not statistically different from 0) to 0.64 in Korea.
-The average within-education-system correlation between the adjusted familiarity ratings and the math achieving are r = 0.43, which ranges from 0.01 in Albania (still not statistically different from 0) to 0.69 in Liechtenstein.
-The change in the correlation brought by the adjustment varies by the education system, ranging from decreasing 0.27 in Macao – China to increasing 0.26 in Sweden.
+Table 1 reveals that, on average, the within-education-system correlation between the unadjusted familiarity ratings and math achievement is r = 0.46, ranging from -0.01 in Albania (not statistically different from 0) to 0.64 in Korea.
+The average within-education-system correlation between the adjusted familiarity ratings and math achievement is r = 0.43, ranging from 0.01 in Albania (still not statistically different from 0) to 0.69 in Liechtenstein.
+The change in the correlation brought by the adjustment varies by education system, ranging from a decrease of 0.27 in Macao – China to an increase of 0.26 in Sweden.

-At the cross-education-system level, before adjustment, there is a very weak relationship (r = 0.16) between students’ familiarity and math performances.
-Although there may be a substantive explanation for having such a weak relationship at the across-education-system level but not at the within-education-system level, it is more reasonable to believe that the across-education-system level correlation of r = 0.16 does not tease out the bias brought by different response style across education systems.
-After adjustment, the correlation increases to r = 0.68, which is in line with what the findings from the field test of PISA 2012 (Kyllonen and Bertling 2014).
+At the across-education-system level, before adjustment, there is a very weak relationship (r = 0.16) between students’ familiarity and math performance.
+Although there may be a substantive explanation for having such a weak relationship at the across-education-system level but not at the within-education-system level, it is more reasonable to believe that the across-education-system level correlation of r = 0.16 does not tease out the bias brought by different response styles across education systems.
+After adjustment, the correlation increases to r = 0.68, which is in line with the findings from the field test of PISA 2012 (Kyllonen and Bertling 2014).

 Q3: What percentage of students are identified as over claimers in each education system?